olcf/dva-training-series/visit/README.md

 3. Expand your plot details by clicking on the ![Expand](visit_figs/expand.png) icon, and then double click on your ![Isosurface](visit_figs/isosurface.png) property to change the `Select by` option to `Value(s)`
 4. Input `0.5` into the `Value(s)` box
 5. Change the `variable` option to `v02`
-6. Hit "Apply" and close the "Isosurface operator attributes" window.
+6. Click "Apply" and close the "Isosurface operator attributes" window.
 7. Double click on your ![Subset](visit_figs/subset.png) property to change the color to some form of blue.
 8. Using the slider, change the opacity to `50%`.
 Note that this is unrelated to the 0.5 value we chose earlier and that this is just so we can have some transparency.
-9. Hit "Apply" and close the "Subset plot attributes" window.
+9. Click "Apply" and close the "Subset plot attributes" window.
 10. Repeat steps 1-9, but for the variable `v03` and pick an orange or brown color for the asteroid in step 7.
 11. Click on the ![Draw](visit_figs/draw.png) icon to generate your plots.